tariqdaouda/rabaDB/README.rst

 Debugging
 ---------

-RabaDb has an extensive debugging tools that you can access through the namespace's connection.
+RabaDb has debugging tools that you can access through the namespace's connection.

  work in progress

  .. code:: python

  	import rabaDB.rabaSetup
- 	dbConf = rabaDB.rabaSetup.RabaConfiguration("mynamespace")
+ 	dbConf = rabaDB.rabaSetup.RabaConnection("mynamespace")

 Schemaless?
 ------------